Hearing tests are conducted by university qualified and Audiology Australia certified Audiologists.

 What is an Audiologist?

-We conduct a suite of assessments using the latest technology and methods including:
+We conduct a suite of hearing tests using the latest technology and methods including:

 ENH Audiologists provide specialist services such as;